-- Currently, the standard for MECEPs’ is a 270 or above to prevent being placed on the Fitness Enhancement Program (FEP).
+- The standard for MECEPs’ is a 270 or above to prevent being placed on the Fitness Enhancement Program (FEP).

-- PT is a combined effort with the Navy and Marine MIDN combined and is not only meant to help keep you in shape, but to also build comradery between the Navy and Marine Corps.
-Do not degrade others and do your best to set the example that everyone expects from a Marine Leader.
+- PT is a combined effort with the Navy and Marine MIDN combined and is not only meant to help keep you in shape, but to also build camaraderie between the Navy and Marine Corps.
+Do your best to set the example that everyone expects from a Marine Leader.

 - You are expected to PT on your own to maintain your personal fitness level.
-At NCSU you have access to Carmichael Gymnasium which is included in your tuition to the school.
+At NC State you have access to Carmichael Gymnasium which is included in your tuition to the school.
 You should utilize this resource as you see fit to maintain your fitness.

 - As a MECEP, you are expected to set the example as a scholar.
 You will maintain a Semester Grade Point Average (GPA) of at least a 2.5 or greater or you risk being disenrolled from the program.

 - You must be a full-time student at all times while you are participating in the MECEP.
-The minimum amount of credit hours at NCSU for the spring and fall semesters to be considered full-time is 12.
-The minimum amount of credit hours for summer is 9.
+The minimum amount of credit hours at NC State for the spring and fall semesters to be considered full-time is 12.
+The minimum amount of credit hours for summer is 6.
 You are free to plan your classes as you see fit but are expected to attend all NROTC functions without interference.
-Your degree should not take more than 36 months to complete.
-You are allowed to pursue a minor as long as it does not exceed the 36 month completion window.

 - MECEP selects are expected to pay out of pocket for their education.
 You can pay for school any way you see fit but there are resources at your disposal to pay.

 - You could use your G.I.
 Bill to pay for school.
-For more information on this, you can visit this website https://registrar.ncsu.edu/veterans/step-by-step-instructions/ for instructions on how to apply for these benefits.
-Also, you can contact the Military Resource Center here at NCSU for more information.
+For more information on this, you can visit the Military and Veteran Services website for instructions on how to apply for these benefits.
+Also, you can contact the Military Resource Center here at NC State for more information.

 - You should apply for financial aid and scholarships while you are attending school here.
 Even if you do not think you need it, it could be helpful if anything unexpected occurs.
 You can do this through this website https://studentaid.gov/h/apply-for-aid/fafsa.

 - You will receive Active Duty pay based on your rank and Time in Grade while you are a MECEP participant.
-If you are not a Sergeant, your pay will be increased to match that of a Sergeant.
 You will also receive pay such as Basic Allowance for Housing (BAH) based on your dependent status, as well as Basic Allowance for Subsistence (BAS).

 - It is up to you to manage your finances and to stay in good standing with the University.
 You will be responsible for paying for a parking permit for the school and should do so to avoid getting tickets.